Book an Appointment

 Flexible Workshops

-Our Director, Dr Gayle Maloney has delivered workshops to public and private hospitals, private practices, community organisations and national and international tertiary institutions.
+Our Director, Dr Gayle Maloney, has delivered workshops to public and private hospitals, private practices, community organisations and national and international tertiary institutions.
 As a clinic, we host workshops throughout the year at our facility in West Perth.
-Our clinicians can also provide specialised OCD ‘in-house’ workshops, at your workplace.
+Gayle can also provide specialised OCD ‘in-house’ workshops, at your workplace.
 These workshops are tailored to meet the individual needs of your service.

 • Introduction to OCD assessment and treatment